Skip to main content

 The Cardiovascular Role of Estrogen

-The is rich with estrogen receptors, awaiting these vital signals.
+The cardiovascular system is rich with estrogen receptors, awaiting these vital signals.
 When estrogen binds to these receptors, it initiates a cascade of effects that preserve vascular health.
 It supports the production of nitric oxide, a molecule that allows blood vessels to relax and widen, promoting healthy blood flow and pressure.

-It also exerts a direct, beneficial influence on the by encouraging the liver to produce more HDL (high-density lipoprotein), the “good” cholesterol that removes excess plaque, while limiting LDL (low-density lipoprotein), the “bad” cholesterol that contributes to arterial plaque buildup.
+It also exerts a direct, beneficial influence on the lipid profile by encouraging the liver to produce more HDL (high-density lipoprotein), the “good” cholesterol that removes excess plaque, while limiting LDL (low-density lipoprotein), the “bad” cholesterol that contributes to arterial plaque buildup.

 Aromatase inhibitors alter cardiovascular health by suppressing estrogen, a hormone essential for maintaining flexible blood vessels and a healthy lipid balance.